oneapi-src/oneMKL/CONTRIBUTING.md

 ## Unit Tests

 oneMKL uses GoogleTest for functional testing.
+For more information about how to build and run Unit Tests please see [oneMKL Interfaces Testing](tests/README.md)

 Be sure to extend the existing tests when fixing an issue, adding a new interface or new implementation under existing interfaces.